SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Failure modes

-• Clock skew / time mismatch → different readers can disagree across distributed deployments
+• Clock skew or time mismatch → readers can disagree across deployments

-• Missing/delayed expiry write → reads can be wrong
+• Missing or delayed expiry write → reads can be wrong

 • Identifier mismatch → wrong entity state returned

-• Partial writes / database inconsistency → stale or incorrect reads
+• Partial writes or database inconsistency → stale or incorrect reads

-• Network/database failure → reads can fail or time out
+• Network or database failure → reads can fail or time out

 Performance characteristics

-• Read latency: typically a single PostgreSQL read + time comparison
+• Read latency: typically a PostgreSQL point lookup plus time comparison

 • Concurrency: limited by your PostgreSQL connection pool and indexes

-• Time source: your clock (correctness and sync are your responsibility)
+• Time source: your clock; correctness and synchronization are your responsibility

 Out of scope